Obituaries for the week of June 7, 2017

 Mrs. Burkett is survived by one son, Jason Eric Burkett and one daughter, Christy Burkett (David) Neff, all of Atmore; one granddaughter, Lisa Coleen Neff of Phoenix, Ariz.

-Funeral services will be held Friday, June 2, 2017 at 11 a.m. from Johnson-Quimby Funeral Home Chapel with Rev. Jim Thorpe officiating.
-Interment will follow in Oak Hill Cemetery.
+Funeral services were held Friday, June 2, 2017 at 11 a.m. from Johnson-Quimby Funeral Home Chapel with Rev. Jim Thorpe officiating.
+Interment followed in Oak Hill Cemetery.

-The family will receive friends Friday, June 2, 2017 from 10 a.m. until service time at 11 a.m. at Johnson-Quimby Funeral Home
+The family received friends Friday, June 2, 2017 from 10 a.m. until service time at 11 a.m. at Johnson-Quimby Funeral Home

 Johnson-Quimby Funeral Home, INC in charge of all arrangements.